 Major lighthouse systems

 In a lighthouse or beacon where shadows, vegetation, obstruction, or environmental variations occur, the use of a secondary switch system is recommended.
-One solution, is using an external, secondary light dependent resistor directed outside the lighthouse, unaffected by variations.
+One solution is using an external, secondary light dependent resistor directed outside the lighthouse, unaffected by variations.
 Further solutions include using an alternative system in section 7.

 SENSORS